Is Grokking a Computational Glass Relaxation?: Methodology

 \subsection{Entropy in neural networks}

 There are many ways to define entropy in physics and information theory.
-In this work, we apply the definition of Boltzmann entropy $S=k_B\ln W$ to NNs.
+In this work, we apply the definition of Boltzmann entropy $S=k_B\ln V$ to NNs.
 Here, $k_B$ is the Boltzmann constant, which we set to 1 for simplicity.
-In physics, $W$ is the volume of the phase space that corresponds to a particular set of observables (energy, magnetization, etc.).
-For an NN, we define $W$ as the volume of the parameter space that corresponds to a particular training loss and test accuracy, and therefore $S$ is also a function of these two quantities.
-To ensure that $W$ is finite, we limit our study to a hypercubic region of the parameter space by constraining the NN parameters to the range $[-\frac{3}{\sqrt{m}},\frac{3}{\sqrt{m}}]$ in Sec.~\ref{no_entropy_barrier}, where $m$ is the number of neurons in that layer.
-In Sec.~\ref{advantage_without_grokking} we limit our study to a hyperspherical shell of weight norm 30.
-Considering grokking often occurs when the training loss is small, our results are presented in terms of its logarithm, $S[\ln(L_{train}),A_{test}]$.
+In physics, $V$ is the volume of the phase space that corresponds to a particular set of observables (energy, magnetization, etc.).
+For an NN, we define $V$ as the volume of the parameter space that corresponds to a particular training loss and test accuracy, and therefore $S$ is also a function of these two quantities.
+To ensure that $V$ is finite, we limit the parameter space by setting different reflective bounds for the parameters of different layers.
+These bounds are designed to cover the range of parameters typically reached during normal training while avoiding being excessively large.
+In Sec.~\ref{advantage_without_grokking}, we avoid applying these reflective bounds to study the entropy advantage when grokking is suppressed.
+Instead, we limit our study to a hyperspherical shell of weight norm 30, a method known to effectively prevent grokking \cite{liu2022omnigrok}.
+Considering grokking often occurs when the training loss is small, our results are presented in terms of its logarithm, $S(ln(L_{train}),A_{test})$.
+Here, $L_{train}$ denotes the training cross-entropy loss, and $A_{test}$ represents the smoothed test accuracy.

-The entropy landscape we calculates cannot reach infinite resolution.
-For computational purposes, we divide $S[\ln(L_{train}),A_{test}]$, which is a 2D function, into rectangular bins, where each bin corresponds to the entropy of the NN parameters within a certain range of training loss and test accuracy.
-The Wang-Landau Molecular Dynamics method allows us to calculate $S[\ln(L_{train}),A_{test}]$ with an arbitrary zero point.
-Thus, the absolute value of the entropy is meaningless, but the entropy difference between any two bins are meaningful.
+The entropy landscape we calculate cannot reach infinite resolution.
+For computational purposes, we divide $S(ln(L_{train}),A_{test})$, which is a 2D function, into rectangular bins, where each bin corresponds to the entropy of the NN parameters within a certain range of training loss and test accuracy.
+The Wang-Landau Molecular Dynamics method allows us to calculate $S(ln(L_{train}),A_{test})$ with an arbitrary zero point.
+In other words, the absolute value of the entropy is meaningless, but the entropy difference between any two bins is meaningful.
 Therefore, we can subtract a constant from the entropy in each bin so that the minima-bin entropy is always 0.